 ARTICLE IV

-METERING OF NETWORK LOAD
+METERING OF CUSTOMER LOAD

 4.1 Metering Equipment.
 Customer shall provide, install, own and maintain Metering Equipment necessary to meet its obligations under this Agreement.
 If Customer intends to use existing Metering Equipment to satisfy some or all its obligations under this Article IV, it shall demonstrate to the Provider that such existing Metering Equipment conforms with the Provider’s metering standards and practices.
 Metering Equipment shall be either located at the Points of Delivery, or adjusted in such manner to account for any transformation or interconnection losses between the location of the meter and the Points of Delivery, between the Customer’s control area and the Transmission System.
 Metering quantities, in analog and/or digital form, shall be provided to Provider upon request.
 All reasonable costs associated with the administration of Metering Equipment and the provision of metering data to Provider shall be born by Customer.
 The costs of administration and of providing metering data shall be separately itemized on Provider's invoice to Customer.